kernelmachine/utah/README.md

 ## Install

-Add the following to cargo.toml:
+Add the following to your Cargo.toml:

 ```
-utah="*"
+utah="0.0.1"
 ```

 `extern crate utah` in `lib.rs` and you're good to go.